Mayonnaise Making Process

 - After vacuum mixing, some manufacturers pasteurize the mayonnaise.
 Because of the high viscosity of the final products, the pasteurizer will heat treat them.

-- When making mayonnaise, the emulsification and filling steps are all done under a vacuum, effectively making the product last longer.
+- When making mayonnaise, the emulsification and filling steps are all under a vacuum, effectively making the product last longer.